 - Round trip flight reservation

 - Hotel bookings for the entire duration of stay

 - Proof of health insurance

-- Latest bank statement
+- Last 3 months bank statement

-- Original signed employment letter.
-If student, a letter from your school or college.
+- Original signed employment letter

 A few insurance providers and aggregators

 - Insure my trip (For travelers from the US and worldwide

 The Schengen visa fee is approximately €80 EUR.
 This fee must be paid in the form of a bank money order.
 The visa fee is non-refundable and it will not be returned if the visa is not granted or withdrawn.